-All students must complete two units of physical education from two different Kinesiology/Dance activity courses.
-To challenge the requirement, students must consult the Department of Kinesiology at least one semester prior to graduation.
+All students who matriculate at this university in the lower division (fewer than 60 units completed) must complete two units of physical education from two different Kinesiology/Dance activity courses (AS F73-5).
+To challenge the requirement, students must consult the Department of Kinesiology at least one semester prior to graduation (AS 96-12).